Super Duper Weenie

 Frankly (get it?), I don’t get it.
 I ordered “The New Englander” because that’s what I was supposed to do.
 The problem with that is, I don’t like sauerkraut.
 And SDW’s kraut is very sauer.
 It has a tang that always turns me off.
 It also has bacon, mustard, sweet relish, and raw onion.
 I’m not sure I like sweet relish either.

 But, the fact that Zemora makes this stuff fresh from scratch is to be applauded.
-There are other creative offerings on the menu, which you can see here.
+There are other creative offerings on the menu as well.
 Half way through my dog, I removed all the condiments and found that the naked hot dog was actually bland.
-My bread was made soggy, which is one of my top pet peeves in the world.
+My bread was made soggy due to all the junk I didn’t even like… which was just a bummer.